Overview

 I’ve been imaging a lot of nebulae recently, so decided to mix things up a bit by targeting The Double Cluster, a well-known deep sky object in Perseus.
 The weather has been pretty iffy, but I managed 15 hours of total integration time.

-Processing was fairly straight-forward, certainly simpler than my previous target, The Jellyfish Nebula.
+Processing was fairly straight-forward, certainly simpler than my previous target, the Jellyfish Nebula.
 I did had to put some effort into bringing out the blue stars, and also controlling the central stars a little so they didn’t blow out the clusters’ cores.
 It wasn’t too taxing though, and I was lighter on noise reduction than usual due to the lack of faint nebulosity that I’m normally trying to tease out.

-I bought my Askar FRA400 telescope and ASI2600-MC PRO camera 14 months ago, and one of my very first imaging targets was The Double Cluster.
+I bought my Askar FRA400 telescope and ASI2600-MC PRO camera 14 months ago, and one of my very first imaging targets was the Double Cluster.
 That old image can be compared with the new one using the slider:

 I find it interesting to compare old attempts with new, and it’s good to see how your skills can develop even over a relatively short amount of time.
 That first version had a total integration time of two hours (this was before I embraced long integration times!) and was processed in Photoshop.
 Nowadays I mainly use PixInsight, with some Topaz DeNoise AI and Lightroom too.